suddy00/CISC_211_Assembly/Lab_FileManagement.md

 # Challenges
-  Mostly finding documentation that explained well how Sys_sleek worked The newline should be placed in the at the beginning of the content or at the end of the previous input It's easy to overcomplicate this exercise if you have it do too many tasks.
+  -Mostly finding documentation that explained well how Sys_sleek worked.
+  -The newline should be placed in the at the beginning of the content or at the end of the previous input.
+  -It's easy to overcomplicate this exercise if you have it do too many tasks.

 ```assembly
 SECTION .data